antoinedmc/LudoCruchot/README.md

 Hi, I'm Antoine.
 I am an engineer from France :fr:.

-Coding lover, passionate about web development and big data.
+Coding lover, I am passionate about web development and big data.

 I work at **Frizbiz** as a backend developer :computer: .